Warranty: This genuine part is guaranteed by GM's

 With a comprehensive array of OEM 2003 Buick LeSabre Shock Absorber, from fuel pumps to door handles, our website is a one-stop-shop for your needs.
 All our genuine 2003 Buick LeSabre Shock Absorber are backed by the manufacturer's warranty and are offered at competitive prices in the market.
 Rest assured, you can shop with complete confidence.

-2003 Buick LeSabre Shock Absorber Parts Questions & Experts Answers
+2003 Buick LeSabre Shock Absorber Parts and Q&A

-Q: How to service the front shock absorber assembly on 2003 Buick LeSabre?
+Q: How to replace the shock absorber in the rear suspension on 2003 Buick LeSabre?